Does your Dog Suffer from Arthritis?

 Supportive care is important and treatment may range from simple exercises to pain medication or even surgery or other types of treatment therapies.
 Regular, moderate amounts of exercise help delay canine arthritis, as a joint in motion will generally stay in motion.
 Low-impact exercises, such as swimming or even using an underwater treadmill are excellent forms of exercise for the arthritic canine.
 Diets often help as getting your dog to lose weight decreases the load on his or her joints.

 Pain medication, including non-steroidal anti-inflammatory drugs, such as Carprofen or Galliprant, may help relieve arthritic pain but should never be given to your dog without first talking to a veterinarian.
 These medications are commonly prescribed by veterinarians to reduce pain and inflammation but can have side effects that should first be taken into consideration.
 Glucosamine and chondroitin have been used as diet supplements to help manage arthritis in dogs and other animals with good success as well.

-If you have an animal that you suspect is suffering from arthritis, give Copper Hill Animal Clinic a call at 661-296-8848.
+If you have an animal that you suspect is suffering from arthritis, give us a call at Copper Hill Animal Clinic, 661-296-8848.

 ADVERTISE WITH US